grant2695/React-project/src/User-Stories.md

 My name is Alex and I have a hard time focusing on task  so I’m looking for a way to help me keep track of my progress throughout the day

-My name is Mike and as a busy business person I need a way to create task needing to be completed throughout the day to make my life easier.
+My name is Mike and as a busy business person I need a way to create task needing to be completed throughout the day to make my life easier.git status